an-slua-sidhe/Elite-Gourmet/README.md

 #### Flip Cards

-This is another possible future feature for the site, though a purely aesthetic one; making images and photos function as **Flip Cards**.
-Each flip card would have extra information about whatever the image contained.
+(This is may be a future feature for the site, or something I add now).
+This could be a way to put more content and information on the site, without cluttering up the clean design aesthetic.
+The cards for each restaurant in the Restaurants Section could function as **Flip Cards**.
+Each flip card would have extra information about the restaurant on the back, with the main image and title on the front.
 This would make the site more dynamic and enjoyable for the user.

-(Possible here?)
+#### Another API?

+I might be good to use one more API considering the brief.
+But which one? :)
+Youtube is an obvious choice, but not sure how I would use it here.
+Video on hospitality industry?
 ___

 ## **Technologies Used**